pagekit/docs/developer/cli.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  archive              Archives an extension or theme. build                Builds a .zip release file. clearcache           Clears the system cache. help                 Displays help for a command install              Installs a Pagekit package. list                 Lists commands migrate              Migrates Pagekit. self-update          Checks for newer Pagekit versions and installs the latest. setup                Setup a Pagekit installation. start                Starts the built-in web server. uninstall            Uninstalls a Pagekit package. update               Updates dependencies of Pagekit packages. extension extension:translate  Generates extension's translation .pot/.po/.php files translation
+  archive              Archives an extension or theme build                Builds a .zip release file clearcache           Clears the system cache help                 Displays help for a command install              Installs a Pagekit package list                 Lists commands migrate              Migrates Pagekit self-update          Checks for newer Pagekit versions and installs the latest setup                Setup a Pagekit installation start                Starts the built-in web server uninstall            Uninstalls a Pagekit package update               Updates dependencies of Pagekit packages extension extension:translate  Generates extension's translation .pot/.po/.php files translation